bangjul86/abc/README.md

 <!-- ABOUT THE PROJECT -->
 ## Inspiration

 Blockchain technology enables decentralized applications (DApps) or smart contracts.
-Staking is an amazing opportunity in Blockhain space which enable users to stake their asset/token to get APY%.
+Staking is an amazing opportunity in Blockchain space which enable users to stake their asset/token to get APY%.

 ## About The Project